 Choose a visualization to add to your dashboard.
 In the image below, we are adding a Unique Value List pod showing the count of records by unique “statecode” listing.

 Add a few pods to your dashboard, and rearrange them by dragging them around the screen.
-In the example below, two joined statistics pods, a scatter plot, a unique value list and a histogram have been added to the dashboard.
+In the example below, three joined statistics pods, a unique value list and a filter have been added to the dashboard.